MAFFPT/Hubitat/Hubitat File Driver (HFD)/README.md

 **NOTE:** This solution itself is a BETA version - users input is expected and very welcome!

-## HFD - The Good, the Bad and the Ugly
+## HFD - "The Good, the Bad and the Ugly"

 ### Components